tbarlow12/tbarlow12.github.io/experience.md

 # Education

-<div class="job">Bachelor of Science in Computer Science from the University of Utah</div>
+####Bachelor of Science in Computer Science from the University of Utah
 - Honors at Entrance Full-Ride Scholarship
 - Everton Memorial Scholarship
 - Haglund Scholarship